12 One-on-One Meeting Tools To Boost Productivity

 • Schedule a one-on-one meeting instantly, without hassle.

-• Brainstorm together with virtual whiteboards with their Miro integration.
+• Brainstorm with virtual whiteboards using their Miro integration.

-Pricing: The Free tier will give you one URL to host unlimited one-on-one meetings.
-The Pro and Business tiers’ annual cost is $83.99 and $119.99, respectively, giving you access to features like branding, recording, and creating multiple meeting URLs.
+Pricing: The Free tier gives you one URL to host unlimited one-on-one meetings.
+The Pro and Business tiers' annual costs are $83.99 and $119.99, respectively, and they give you access to features like branding, recording, and creating multiple meeting URLs.

 9. Officevibe